chalin/DEP-non-null/doc-src/x2-tooling.md

 [Dietl, 2014][], reports 20 nullity annotations / KLOC (anno/KLOC).
 So far, nullable annotation density for the SDK sources have been:

-- 0.1 anno/KLOC for the library (with <1 line/KLOC of general changes related to nullity);
+- <1 anno/KLOC for the library core (with <2 line/KLOC of general changes related to nullity);
 - 1 anno/KLOC for the samples.

 We attribute such a low annotation count to Dart's relaxed definition of assignability (see [A.1.4][assignment compatible] and [B.3.5](#new-assignment-semantics)), and a judicious choice in the scope of [NNBD][] ([E.3.1](#nnbd-scope)), in particular for optional parameters---namely our dual-view approach and use of compile-time default values to influence the nullability ([E.1.1](#opt-func-param)).